CyberFlameGO/svnpython/Doc/library/curses.rst

 .. function:: filter()

-   The :func:`.filter` routine, if used, must be called before :func:`initscr` is called.
+   The :func:`filter` routine, if used, must be called before :func:`initscr` is called.
 The effect is that, during those calls, LINES is set to 1; the capabilities clear, cup, cud, cud1, cuu1, cuu, vpa are disabled; and the home string is set to the value of cr.
 The effect is that the cursor is confined to